 Oh, cut it out.
-You can find morons everywhere you go.
+You can find idiots everywhere you go.
 Yes, you can encounter some retarded Neo-Nazis on Gab.
-You will however find hordes more anti-white racists, supporters of Islamic terrorism, violent communists, and other vile scum on Twitter and Facebook.
-Clearly you don’t have a problem with them.
-So why do a handful members of an extreme political fringe movement on the right suddenly concern you?
+You will however find hordes more anti-white racists, Islamic terrorists and their supporters, violent communists, and other vile scum on Twitter and Facebook.
+Clearly you don’t have a problem with them, so why do a handful members of an extreme political fringe movement on the right suddenly concern you?

-I hate National Socialists.
-But I don’t want them banned from Gab or any other social media network.
+I don’t like National Socialists either.
+But I still don’t want them banned – neither from Gab nor from any other social media network.
 No matter how despicable anyone’s viewpoints may be, everyone still has a right to speak.
 As Evelyn Beatrice Hall once wrote: